SkafteNicki/dtu_mlops/s5_continuous_integration/cml.md

 `Level 1`

 : At this level, organizations have started to implement DevOps practices in their machine learning workflows.
 They have
-    started to use version control and maybe come with basic continuous integration practices.
+    started to use version control and maybe basic continuous integration practices.

 `Level 2`